helongguo/Southernsky-3D-extinction-map/README.md

 For the parameter of reddening “EBV” in the dataset, the distance is from 0 to 6 kpc with a bin size of 0.2 kpc.

 In the work of Guo et al.(2020), we also get a library of reference stellar loci.
-We have gave the description in the file of "Addition data"
+We have gave the description in the file of "Addition dataset"